 How to Speak Whale

-Photo by Mike Doherty / Unsplash
+Photo by Robyn Carmel / Unsplash

 Whales are an amazing group of animals.
 They evolved from hoofed animals, like hippos, deer, giraffes, and cows.
 The fossil record shows us how whales went from being hoofed animals to the aquatic giants we see today.
 They gradually shortened their arms and legs, lengthened their bodies, and changed their skull shape to be better suited for the water.